MapColonies/osm-sync-tracker/README.md

 - `closure.queues.{queueName}.queueOptions.maxBatchSize` - the maximum number of entities in a single batch job when batch jobs are enabled
 - `closure.queues.{queueName}.jobOptions.attempts` - the maximum number of attempts for each job
 - `closure.queues.{queueName}.jobOptions.delay` - the amount of ms a job should be delayed before being processed after creation
+- `closure.queues.{queueName}.jobOptions.deduplicationTtl` - the amount of ms upon job creation a job would be detected as deduplicated
 - `closure.queues.{queueName}.jobOptions.deduplicationDelay` - the amount of ms a job should be delayed if a job with the same id is being inserted to the queue while the first job was in delayed state
 - `closure.queues.{queueName}.jobOptions.backoff.type` - the type of delay between retry attempts, could be either `fixed` or `exponential`
 - `closure.queues.{queueName}.jobOptions.backoff.delay` - the amount of ms that will be used in the `backoff.type` to delay a job after a failed attempt